 Following the checklist step by step will ease your flight and allow you to conduct a safe trip.

 It is a typical mistake student pilots make not having an airport diagram.

 If you do not have an airport diagram or you did not study the airport diagram, you will be confused inside the airport.

-Especially if you are a new pilot and travel to a new destination for your cross-country flight, not knowing the airport map can become a nightmare.
+Especially if you are a new pilot and are traveling to a new destination for your cross-country flight, not knowing the airport map can become a nightmare.

-If you fly to a big controlled airport with many taxiways, the situation will worsen.
+The situation will worsen if you fly to a big controlled airport with many taxiways.

-So studying and memorizing the airport map can help you a lot, and you will have a lesser headache during taxing.
+So studying and memorizing the airport map can help you a lot, and you will have fewer headaches during taxing.

 Study the airport diagram of your local airport and your destination airports.

 New student pilots make the mistake of not putting enough pressure on the rudder.